 Also at the the May 2019 local elections, David was nominated for the Kilndown ward and elected to Goudhurst Parish Council with the highest number of votes in this contested seat with an above average turnout of 40.2% - See results here.

-He is presently deputy chair of the Business & Communications committee and Youth and Housing committee and on the Policy & Staffing committees.
+He is presently chair of the Business & Communications committee and deputy chair of Youth and Housing committee and on the Finance committees.
 He is also a trustee of the Kilndown Village Hall, Quarry Centre and The Millennium Green, where he represents Goudhurst Parish Council.

 For further information please use the "Get in Touch" form at the bottom of the page.